jwang-lab/jwang-lab.github.io/_pages/home.md

 There are three main areas of research:

-1. **Deep learning approaches in modeling single-cell and spatial transcriptomics**: Developing noval deep learning algorithms for neural diseases using single cell multiomics and spatial transcriptomics
+1. **Deep learning approaches in modeling single-cell and spatial transcriptomics**: Developing noval deep learning algorithms for biological questions using single cell multiomics and spatial transcriptomics
 2. **Machine learning approaches and applications in molecular dynamics**: Using graph neural networks and related computational approaches for molecular dynamics studies
 3. **Software and webserver development**: Developing bioinformatic software and webserver for biological researchers